-Drivers must slow down, regardless how minor or severe the weather is at the moment.
+Drivers must slow down, regardless of how minor or severe the weather is at the moment.
 They cannot brake abruptly, or take any sudden turns, especially because of their heavy loads.

-And if the temperature is closer to freezing point, they must be even more cautious on the road.
+And if the temperature is closer to the freezing point, they must be even more cautious on the road.

 Of course, slowing down implies time and traffic (in populous areas).
 That’s something we cannot control and drivers do their best to keep your vehicle safe.

 Comfort and safety are what we all strive for….
 But you might be saying:

 “Yeah, but that’s a part of their job.”